testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 # Test Input Encapsulation With Webtau Table Data

 I was dealing with test problems like above for years and eventually came up with a solution that fits my needs.
 I hope it will fit your needs as well.
-The solution is to use flexible data structure like [Webtau TableData](https://twosigma.github.io/webtau/guide/reference/table-data)
+The solution is to use flexible data structure like [Webtau TableData](https://testingisdocumenting.org/webtau/reference/table-data)

 :include-file: com/example/portfolio/ProfitCalculatorWithTableDataTest.java {title: "ProfitCalculatorTest.java with TableData encapsulation", commentsType: "inline"}

-Note: [Webtau](https://github.com/twosigma/webtau) open source project started as my answer to common testing problems I encountered.
+Note: [Webtau](https://github.com/testingisdocumenting/webtau) is open source project that I started as my answer to common testing problems I encountered.
-While I am not working at [Two Sigma](https://www.twosigma.com/) anymore I am still contributing and using it on a regular basis.

 :include-java: com/example/portfolio/TestTransactions.java {title: "TestTransactions.createTransactions", commentsType: "inline", entries: ["createTransactions", "genTransactionId"]}